Skip to main content

 The docker-build flag

 When using --docker-build, the image name used in the argument list must be verbatim IMAGE.
 The word acts as a placeholder and will be replaced by the ID of the image that is built.
+The presence of the word IMAGE is hence what separates the flags and arguments sent to docker run from the ones sent to the container.

 The --docker-build flag implies --docker-run.